Important information the University is required to provide to you

 The University’s Academic Progress Standard Policy sets out the standards for students at the University of Reading.
 There is a separate section within this Policy relating to the Academic Progress of US Loans Students and further details on how Satisfactory Academic Progress applies to US Loan students can be found here.

 It is an external UKVI requirement that Universities monitor the attendance and engagement of visa national students.
 Persistent failure to comply might put a student’s visa status at risk.
-You can find out about our Tier 4 Sponsor Duties in our Institutional Tier 4 Compliance Policy.
+You can find out about our UK Student Route Visa Sponsor Duties in our Institutional UK Student Route Visa Compliance Policy.

 School and Programme Approval and Accreditation In the United Kingdom, the power to award degrees is regulated by law.
 The University’s Senate is responsible for granting of degree award power and university titles.
 Please see the Governance pages for information regarding the University’s Royal Charter and structure.